micmejia/bible-dump/AMPC/Leviticus/Lev 3.md

-It shall be a perpetual statute for your generations in all your dwelling places, that you eat neither fat nor blood. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 501 Nelson Pl, Nashville, TN 37214 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences ### Footnotes [^a]: Leviticus 3:2 _The Septuagint_ (Greek translation of the Old Testament) so reads.
+It shall be a perpetual statute for your generations in all your dwelling places, that you eat neither fat nor blood.